Export Requirements for Cats and Dogs from South Africa

 2. Country free of the above disease

-Dogs imported from EU Member States must be tested for all five diseases, as listed above.
+Dogs imported from anywhere in the world must be tested for all five diseases.
 The onus is on the importer to check that the correct veterinary health certificate has been issued with the veterinary import permit, as it is named on the veterinary import permit, in point 2.2.

-Dogs imported from countries not certified free from Dirofilaria immitis must be treated from the date of negative testing until export at the required intervals with:
+Dogs must be treated for Dirofilaria immitis from the date of testing until export at the required intervals with: